Increase in Electricity Tariff; Customers to Pay More

 While VTpass has no control over the number of allocated to customers, prices would remain the same on our platform (as determined by respective electricity distributors) unless otherwise changed.

-To pay your electricity bills using VTpass, simply log on to www.vtpass.com/eletricity-bill or click here.
+To pay your electricity bills using VTpass, simply log on to vtpass.com/eletricity-bill or click here.
 It’s fast and easy; your meter token would be displayed on our platform as well as sent to you via mail and SMS.

 4 Ways VTpass Can Help You Avoid Banking Halls